bandprotocol/bandchain-docs/docs/node-validators/04-grogu-and-bothan.md

 After querying the required feeds, Grogu filters out signals that are already pending in the submission process.
 It then retrieves the prices for the remaining signals from Bothan.

-### 3. Calculating on which signals are required be updated
+### 3. Calculating on which signals are required to be updated

 After getting prices data from Bothan, it filters the signals to include only those that need to be sent based on their interval, deviation and price status.